openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 report dated 2008 (Adler et al. 2008, p.
 3) about a *Culture of Numbers* and sums up the assessment of the situation as follows:

-*“The drive towards more transparency and accountability in the academic world has created a ‘culture of numbers’ in which institutions and individuals believe that fair decisions can be reached by algorithmic evaluation of some statistical data; unable to measure quality (the ultimate goal), decision-makers replace quality by numbers that they can measure. (...)
-But this faith in the accuracy, independence, and efficacy of metrics is misplaced.”*
+>The drive towards more transparency and accountability in the academic world has created a ‘culture of numbers’ in which institutions and individuals believe that fair decisions can be reached by algorithmic evaluation of some statistical data; unable to measure quality (the ultimate goal), decision-makers replace quality by numbers that they can measure. (...)
+But this faith in the accuracy, independence, and efficacy of metrics is misplaced.

 This is a warning coming from experts, which we should take seriously.
 Also, the German Research Foundation (DFG 2002) warned a few years ago about believing too much in quantitative measures (translated by the author):

-*“Quantitative indicators are comfortable, they seem objective and are (...) surrounded by an aura of hardly disputable authority.
+> Quantitative indicators are comfortable, they seem objective and are (...) surrounded by an aura of hardly disputable authority.
-Nevertheless, the naive trust in numbers is a fatal misbelief which each faculty (...) should counteract.”*
+Nevertheless, the naive trust in numbers is a fatal misbelief which each faculty (...) should counteract.

 However, the similarities between various publication rankings are low because different quality measurements lead to very different results